reyhc29/yari/README.md

 # Yari
-A JSON Middleware for Database Development
+A JSON Middleware that with no code puts all the database power on the hands of web developers.

 ## When to use Yari?